Marie-Elise Gbèdo: Early life and legal career

 Marie-Elise Gbèdo was born on 29 December 1954 in Mankono, in today's Ivory Coast.
 She was educated in Benin at the primary and secondary level, then went to France to continue her studies at the Sorbonne University.
 She earned a license and a master's degree in law, and in 1983 she obtained a Master in Business Law.
 The certificate of fitness as a lawyer (CAPA) was granted to her the following year.
 She joined the Paris Bar in 1985 and worked for several law firms.
 In 1987, on her return to Benin, Gbedo became the fifth woman to be called to the bar in her country.
 The lawyer opened her own office two years later.
 She championed the rights of women and chaired the Association of Women Lawyers of Benin (AFJB).
-Gbedo encouraged women to pursue university studied and lamented the lack of female administrators in Benin.
+Gbedo encouraged women to pursue university studies and lamented the lack of female administrators in Benin.

 In March 1998, she was shot five times after leaving her office by six gunmen.
 Her seven-year-old son was hit by a bullet as well.
 Four of the attackers were sentenced to 15 years of hard labor, with one being acquitted.